Killfaeh/Peguy3D/README.md

 **Linux**

-Run Peguy3D in a terminal.
+Run Peguy3D in a console.

 ## How to use